-Our world is a world of duality – day/night, warm/cold, up/down, Summer/Winter, inner/outer, happy/sad, movement/stillness, birth/death, awake/asleep, overactive/under active, hyper/hypo, dry/wet, hot/cold, sympathetic/parasympathetic, and so on.
+Our world is a world of duality – day/night, warm/cold, up/down, Summer/Winter, inner/outer, happy/sad, movement/stillness, birth/death, awake/asleep, overactive/underactive, hyper/hypo, dry/wet, hot/cold, sympathetic/parasympathetic, and so on.
 These forces are in constant movement and opposition to each other and if one becomes more dominant it will impose itself on the other, ceasing the expression of the other or blocking it.
-Conversely if one force becomes blocked or diminished it will loose its expression.
+Conversely, if one force becomes blocked or diminished it will lose its expression.

 The blood is Yin (nourishing), but it also contains the Yang or Qi (movement and warming).
 The blood could not perform its function if it was stagnant.
 If the blood is ‘stagnant’ then the Qi may be blocked or weak and the blood is not able to circulate and perform all the functions that it does in the body.